Ristosano home Foods and Services for Dysphagia.

 What is the IDDSI funnel and why is it important?

-A 2024 validation study of 73 different samples showed that funnel results matched 92% with that obtained by syringe (model BD 303134), with a negligible average difference of 0.2 mL remaining.
-This shows that the funnel is a reliable and accurate system.
+A validation study from 2024, on 73 different samples, showed that the funnelโ€™s results correspond to 92% of those obtained using a syringe (model BD 303134), with a negligible average difference of 0.2 mL.
+This demonstrates that the funnel is a reliable and accurate system.

-How to use the IDDSI funnel correctly
+How to Use the IDDSI Funnel Correctly

 • Slowly fill the syringe to the 10 mL mark.

-Timing and measurement
+Timing and Measurement

 • Let it run for exactly 10 seconds, then close the lower outlet.

-• Measure how much liquid remains.
+• Measure how much fluid remains.

-Interpretation of results
+Interpretation of the results

-The residual volume identifies the IDDSI level:
+The residual volume corresponds to the IDDSI level:

 Residual volume (mL) IDDSI level Description

-8 Honey-like thick liquid
+8 Honey Honey-like viscosity

 Repeatability and quality control

-Practical demonstration
+Hands-on demonstration

-Benefits for health care facilities and RSAs
+Benefits for healthcare facilities and nursing homes

-1. Standardization and safety
+1. Standardization and Safety

-2. Operational efficiency
+2. Operational Efficiency

-The funnel is a great tool for training professionals-from kitchen workers to caregivers-with an immediate and intuitive method.
+The funnel is an excellent tool for training professionalsโ€”from kitchen staff to caregiversโ€”using a straightforward and intuitive method.

 4. Quality of Care

-Purchase the funnel and download the instructions!
+Buy the funnel and download the instructions!

 Download the instructions and order the funnel here:

-IDDSI Funnel for IDDSI Flow Test
+IDDSI Funnel for the IDDSI Flow Test

 28,00

-Io Sano | Dysphagia Solutions is an authorized distributor of IDDSI Funnels in Italy and the European Union.
+Io Sano | Solutions for Dysphagia is an authorized distributor of IDDSI Funnels in Italy and the European Union.

-The Funnel is distributed in boxes of 10 pieces each.
-Once the order is completed you will receive a confirmation email and then the order will be taken care of and shipped (you will receive an email with tracking separately).
-Delivery time is approximately 7 to 10 days.
+The Funnel is sold in boxes of 10 pieces each.
+Once your order is complete, you will receive a confirmation email, and your order will then be processed and shipped (you will receive a separate email with the tracking information).
+Delivery takes approximately 7โ€“10 days.

 Category: